joone/joone.github.io/content/posts/proxy-support-puppeteer/index.md

        Browser.BrowserContextID browserContextId

 ```
-The modifications involved passing a proxy server address to HeadlessBrowserContext during the creation of a BrowserContext.
-Additionally, adjustments were made to the Puppeteer interface, specifically in the Browser::createIncognitoBrowserContext function as follows:
+The modifications involved passing a proxy server address to `HeadlessBrowserContext` during the creation of a `BrowserContext`.
+Additionally, adjustments were made to the Puppeteer interface, specifically in the `Browser::createIncognitoBrowserContext` function, as follows:
 ```JS
 async createIncognitoBrowserContext(
     options: BrowserContextOptions = {}